-NFS URL only – Use the public file handle if this file handle is enabled on the NFS server.
+NFS URL only – Use the public file handle if it is enabled on the NFS server.
 If the mount fails when using the public file handle, then try the mount with the MOUNT protocol.

 Regular path only – Do not use the public file handle.
 The MOUNT protocol is used.

 Failover requires that the file system be mounted read-only.
 The file systems must be identical for the failover to occur successfully.
 See What Is a Replicated File System? for a description of what makes a file system identical.
-A static file system or a file system that is not changed often is the best candidate for failover.
+A static file system or one that is not changed often is the best candidate for failover.

 You cannot use file systems that are mounted by using CacheFS with failover.
 Extra information is stored for each CacheFS file system.
 This information cannot be updated during failover, so only one of these two features can be used when mounting a file system.

-The number of replicas that need to be established for every file system depends on many factors.
-Ideally, you should have a minimum of two servers.
-Each server should support multiple subnets.
-This setup is better than having a unique server on each subnet.
-The process requires that each listed server be checked.
-Therefore, if more servers are listed, each mount is slower.
+The number of replicas that need to be established for each file system depends on many factors.
+In general, the ideal is to have a minimum of two servers, with each supporting multiple subnets, rather than to have a unique server on each subnet.
+The process requires checking of each server in the list.
+Therefore, if more servers are listed, each mount will be slower.